 Take the time to listen to the cultural significance of your souvenir gift from Seattle.
 The Pacific Northwest is a treasure trove of history and tradition, and it’s worth choosing a keepsake that’s culturally valuable and has a story to tell rather than a random item that has merely the city name emblazoned on it.

 Your Guide to Souvenir Gifts from Seattle

 Travel down this list and find twelve unique gifts you can only get straight from Seattle!

-For the support of local artists
+For the local art support

 1 – Glass blown souvenirs from Seattle

 Don’t write these off as your run-of-the-mill glass blown souvenirs!
 Seattle has a thriving tradition of glass blowing – producing glass art that ranges from small vases and tabletop decorations to full-blown (excuse the pun!) installations made of glass.
 The city is home to Dale Chihuly, the most notable glass blower in the world.
 Seattle houses a showcase of his masterpieces at Chihuly Museum and Chihuly Garden and Glass.

 Seattle features glass blowing schools that teach artisans and passes on the distinct Pacific Northwestern style of the city.
 Seattle’s perpetually cool and rainy weather allows artists to stay in the hot shop year-round, so these unique glass blown souvenirs are always in season.

 Pop in on Seattle Glassblowing Studio, open seven days a week beneath the monorail at 2227 5th Avenue.
 Visit the store and take home beautifully-crafted glass art made by Seattleite artisans.
 Better yet, enroll in the glass blowing classes they offer and bring back souvenirs that you made with your own hands!